Gathering Requirements

 Further Readings

-• A good textbook on requirements engineering, going into far more depth than we can do here: 🕮 Van Lamsweerde, Axel.
-Requirements engineering: From system goals to UML models to software.
+A good textbook on requirements engineering, going into far more depth than we can do here: 🕮 Van Lamsweerde, Axel.
+Requirements Engineering: From System Goals to UML Models to Software.
 John Wiley & Sons, 2009.

-• A seminal software engineering paper on challenges in requirements engineering, in particular from not clearly distinguishing the phenomena of the world from those of the machine: 🗎 Jackson, Michael.
-"The world and the machine."
+A seminal software engineering paper on challenges in requirements engineering, in particular from not clearly distinguishing the phenomena of the world from those of the machine: 🗎 Jackson, Michael.
+“The World and the Machine.”
 In Proceedings of the International Conference on Software Engineering.
 IEEE, 1995.

-• A paper strongly arguing for the importance of requirements engineering when building software with ML components, including a discussion of the various additional qualities that should be considered, such as data quality, provenance, and monitoring: 🗎 Vogelsang, Andreas, and Markus Borg.
-"Requirements Engineering for Machine Learning: Perspectives from Data Scientists."
-In Proc. of the International Workshop on Artificial Intelligence for Requirements Engineering (AIRE), 2019.
+A paper strongly arguing for the importance of requirements engineering when building software with ML components, including a discussion of the various additional qualities that should be considered, such as data quality, provenance, and monitoring: 🗎 Vogelsang, Andreas, and Markus Borg.
+“Requirements Engineering for Machine Learning: Perspectives from Data Scientists.”
+In Proceedings of the International Workshop on Artificial Intelligence for Requirements Engineering (AIRE), 2019.

-• A paper outlining a path of how requirements engineering can be useful in better understanding the domain and context of a problem and how this helps in better curating a high-quality dataset for training and evaluation of a model: 🗎 Rahimi, Mona, Jin LC Guo, Sahar Kokaly, and Marsha Chechik.
-"Toward Requirements Specification for Machine-Learned Components."
-In IEEE International Requirements Engineering Conference Workshops, pp. 241-244.
+A paper outlining a path of how requirements engineering can be useful in better understanding the domain and context of a problem and how this helps in better curating a high-quality dataset for training and evaluation of a model: 🗎 Rahimi, Mona, Jin LC Guo, Sahar Kokaly, and Marsha Chechik.
+“Toward Requirements Specification for Machine-Learned Components.”
+In IEEE International Requirements Engineering Conference Workshops, pp. 241–244.
 IEEE, 2019.

-• A rare machine-learning paper that explicitly considers the difference between the world and the machine and how fairness needs to be considered as a system problem, not just a model problem: 🗎 Kulynych, Bogdan, Rebekah Overdorf, Carmela Troncoso, and Seda Gürses.
-"POTs: protective optimization technologies."
-In Proceedings of the Conference on Fairness, Accountability, and Transparency, pp. 177-188.
+A rare machine-learning paper that explicitly considers the difference between the world and the machine and how fairness needs to be considered as a system problem, not just a model problem: 🗎 Kulynych, Bogdan, Rebekah Overdorf, Carmela Troncoso, and Seda Gürses.
+“POTs: Protective Optimization Technologies.”
+In Proceedings of the Conference on Fairness, Accountability, and Transparency, pp. 177–188.
 2020.

-• A position paper arguing for the importance of requirements engineering and considering many different stakeholders when building ML-enabled products in a health-care setting: 🗎 Wiens, Jenna, Suchi Saria, Mark Sendak, Marzyeh Ghassemi, Vincent X. Liu, Finale Doshi-Velez, Kenneth Jung et al. "Do no harm: A roadmap for responsible machine learning for health care."
-Nature Medicine 25, no. 9 (2019): 1337-1340.
+A position paper arguing for the importance of requirements engineering and considering many different stakeholders when building ML-enabled products in a healthcare setting: 🗎 Wiens, Jenna, Suchi Saria, Mark Sendak, Marzyeh Ghassemi, Vincent X. Liu, Finale Doshi-Velez, Kenneth Jung et al. “Do No Harm: A Roadmap for Responsible Machine Learning for Health Care.”
+Nature Medicine 25, no. 9 (2019): 1337–1340.

-• A paper illustrating the importance of engaging with requirements engineering at the system level and negotiating the preferences of diverse stakeholders when thinking about fairness in machine learning: 🗎 Bietti, Elettra.
-"From ethics washing to ethics bashing: a view on tech ethics from within moral philosophy."
-In Proceedings of the Conference on Fairness, Accountability, and Transparency, pp. 210-219.
+A paper illustrating the importance of engaging with requirements engineering at the system level and negotiating the preferences of diverse stakeholders when thinking about fairness in machine learning: 🗎 Bietti, Elettra.
+“From Ethics Washing to Ethics Bashing: A View on Tech Ethics from within Moral Philosophy.”
+In Proceedings of the Conference on Fairness, Accountability, and Transparency, pp. 210–219.
 2020.

-• An illustrative example of using personas to reason through requirements from the perspective of a different person: 🗎 Guizani, Mariam, Lara Letaw, Margaret Burnett, and Anita Sarma.
-"Gender inclusivity as a quality requirement: Practices and pitfalls."
+An illustrative example of using personas to reason through requirements from the perspective of a different person: 🗎 Guizani, Mariam, Lara Letaw, Margaret Burnett, and Anita Sarma.
+“Gender Inclusivity as a Quality Requirement: Practices and Pitfalls.”
 IEEE Software 37, no. 6 (2020).

 As all chapters, this text is released under Creative Commons BY-NC-ND 4.0 license.
-Last updated on 2024-03-09.
+Last updated on 2024-06-13.